sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

    when you play a campaign

-The players should now understand how the Deckahedron works with character stats to produce results that affect the narrative.
+The players should now understand how the Deckahedron works with character attributes to produce results that affect the narrative.

 ### Get into a fight